cargo-nextest¶

 - Identify misbehaving tests

 Treat tests as cattle, not pets.
-Detect slow tests and terminate them if they take too long.
+Detect and terminate slow tests.
+Loop over tests many times with stress testing.

 - Customize settings by test